suwuako/bombhook/README.md

 # bombhook
+## yeah this project has been abandoned open a pr if you're interested or something

 ## A project to play bombparty (https://jklm.fun/) in the most efficient way possible

 Interested in this project?
 Contact me on discord @suwa#2340